Canton, Cardiff: Sport

 Canton Liberal also reside from the Canton Area.
 The Liberal's were formed in 2006 and are affiliated to the South Wales Football Association.
 The Club since their formation have risen through the welsh pyramid system.
 The Senior 1st Team sit one promotion away from the Newly Formed Welsh Football League and play their home games at the Cardiff International Sports Campus as the host community club associated with the facility.
 The Senior Reserve side play their games within the Cardiff & District Football League.

 Government

 Canton is both an electoral ward, and a community of the City of Cardiff.
 There is no community council for the area.
 The electoral ward of Canton is located in the constituency of Cardiff West.
 It is bounded by Fairwater and Llandaff to the north; Riverside and Grangetown to the east; the Vale of Glamorgan to the south; and Caerau and Ely to the west.

 Canton Ward is represented by three County Councillors on Cardiff County Council.
 Since Cardiff became a unitary authority in 1996 Canton has been represented by Labour Councillors.
-Currently they are Stephen Cunnah, Susan Elsmore and Ramesh Patel.
-They hold an advice surgery every Saturday morning (except in August) at Canton Library, Library Street from 10.00 - 11.00am.
+Currently they are Stephen Cunnah, Susan Elsmore and Jasmin Chowdhury.
+They hold an advice surgery every other Saturday morning (except in August) at Canton Library, Library Street from 10.00 - 11.00am.